 - If easier for the purchaser the deal can be quicker

-- It may be easier to get approval for the deal at corporate rather than at shareholder level
+- It may be easier to get approval for the deal at the corporate rather than at the shareholder level

 In most cases, the preference for the seller is to sell the shares in the company rather than the assets.
 If the seller sells the assets the money is in the company.
 If the seller sells his/her shares in the company the money goes to the seller and not the company.
 If the money is in the company the seller has to get that out.

 I wandered lonely as a cloud!